A-TomMarvoloRiddle/Inventory-Management-on-CLI/README.md

 # Kaljio Inventory Management System 🛒

-Welcome to the Kaljio E-commerce platform!
 This is a simple project demonstrating a product catalog and login functionality using MySQL and Python.

 ## Features ✨
 - **Product Management**: Displays a catalog of products, each with details like name, price, and features.